tonijimenez72/4.2_Spring_Framework_Basics_Level1/README.md

 ### 4.2_Spring_Framework_Basics_Level1
-In this task you will do a CRUD (Create, Read, Update, Delete) with 3 different databases.

-We will learn how to correctly use HTTP verbs and how to manage response codes.

 ## CRUD exercise with H2

 Access the page ->https://start.spring.io/, and generate a Spring boot project with the following characteristics: